We counsel families through all phases of the college admissions process, including:

 I’ve gone through the exciting and potentially stressful college admissions process with my own two sons, and helped many others navigate what seems to be the increasingly challenging world of preparing for and applying to college.
 I enjoy helping students explore and develop their strengths and passions leading them on the path toward increased personal growth.
 One of the most satisfying aspects of my work now is helping to match students with potential schools that best “fit” their needs – academically, socially and financially.
 Through my online research, meetings with college admissions representatives, attending professional conferences, and personally visiting numerous colleges each year, I am able to provide detailed college lists and help students to research and explore schools.
 I offer knowledge and expertise that can minimize family stress by keeping students on track to meet deadlines, potentially reduce college costs, and optimize admission opportunities at institutions where students can thrive.
 I’ve learned through experience that it’s never too early to begin planning for college.
-I recommend starting the process during the summer before or early in the Junior year, but I am available to consult with students and families as early as Freshman year and as late as Senior year in high school.
+I recommend starting the process during the summer before or early in the Junior year, but I am available to consult with families as early as Freshman year and as late as Senior year in high school.

 I am currently a member of three professional organizations: HECA (Higher Education Consultants Association) and PNACAC (Pacific Northwest Association for College Admissions Counseling), and SACC (Seattle Area College Consultants).